-We will not collect sensitive information about you without your consent unless an exemption in the APPs applies.
+We will not collect sensitive information about you without your consent unless an exemption in the Australian Privacy Principles (APPs) applies.
 These exceptions include if the collection is required or authorised by law or necessary to take appropriate action in relation to suspected unlawful activity or serious misconduct.

 How Do We Collect Information from Our Website?